OfficeDev/Microsoft-Teams-Samples/samples/tab-channel-group-sso-quickstart/csharp_dotnetcore/README.md

 ---
 page_type: sample
-description: This is an sample application which showcases AAD authentication in channel tab.
+description: This is an sample application which showcases Microsoft Entra authentication in channel tab.
 products:
 - office-teams
 - office